SSNE: Effective Node Representation for Link Prediction in Sparse Networks: SSNE for link prediction

 \subsection{SNHAM matirx}

-Although using the random walk sampling process is effective to converting the topological information of network structure into liner sequences, it has been found that this method has obvious drawbacks.
-As mentioned above, graph embedding models based on random walk need to determine some parameters of the random walk, such as the sampling length of a random walk and the number of random walks, so that they are sensitive to such parameters.
-More importantly, we can only determine empirically optimal parameters of the random walk (i.e., local best at a finite parameter interval) .
-In further, the finite-length linear sequences collected by the random walks have large errors in the process of representing the boundary nodes.
-Thus, the accumulative errors of the multiple parameters greatly affect the accuracy of link predication in complex networks.

-To solve the above problem existing in the graph embedding models based on random walk, we propose the SNHAM algorithm which can directly capture the topological information of network structure.
-We label the nodes in the network and order them to obtain a adjacency matrix $A$.
+Although using the random walk sampling process is effective in converting the topological information of network structure into linear sequences, it has been found that this method has obvious drawbacks.
+As mentioned above, graph embedding models based on random walk need to determine some random walk parameters, such as the sampling length of a random walk and the number of random walks, so that they are sensitive to such parameters.
+More importantly, we can only determine the random walk's empirically optimal parameters (i.e., local best at a finite parameter interval).
+Further, the finite-length linear sequences collected by the random walks have vital errors in representing the boundary nodes.
+Thus, the multiple parameters' accumulative errors significantly affect the accuracy of link prediction in complex networks.
+To solve the above problem existing in the graph embedding models based on a random walk, we propose the SNHAM algorithm to capture the network structure's topological information directly.
+We label the nodes in the network and order them to obtain an adjacency matrix $A$.
 First, we normalize the adjacency matrix by row to get the 1st-order transition probability matrix $S_{1}$.
 The row normalization function is set as $\mathrm{Normal}(X)$, so the above operation can be expressed by

 In a similar way, we calculate the $h$-order transition probability matrix $S_{h}$ by the $h$-order reachable matrix $A^{h}$ ($h=1,2,\cdots, h$),